 Please note that I cannot always predict which Seasons I will see when I travel.
 Should I be out of your Colour Book, I will have it shipped to you at my expense at the soonest possible time.

 Draping models for the Training Course receive the Colour Book for their Season ($90.40 value) at no charge, as a thank you for their time.
 Cosmetic application, makeup lists, and documents pertaining to Season are not included.
 Please know that models who would like to learn more about how to wear their colours can find information that is very similar to what clients receive in the book, Return to Your Natural Colours, a $22.60 purchase.
 Copies of the book will be available at the draping session.

 2. What does it cost?

-1. Depending on the analyst, the fee structure may be different.
-The cost with me in LONDON, Ontario, is $280 CDN for women.
+In all locations, cost is $280 CDN for women.
 For men, the cost is $240 CDN.
 For children under 14, the cost is $180 CDN if no hair colour advice or cosmetic application time is needed, as the parents decide.
 Otherwise, the adult women’s price applies.

 3. Visa or MasterCard.
 These can be put through a Square on an iPad (see www.squareup.com)

-Not anymore, now that I am traveling to various locations to meet clients.
-Instead, I chose to keep the cost of the PCA as low as possible for everyone and still recover travel costs.
+No discounts anymore, now that I work from hotels.
+Instead, I chose to keep the cost of the PCA as low as possible for everyone and still recover my costs.